Allocation bias results when treatment comparisons fail to ensure that, apart from the treatments being compared, ‘like will be compared with like’.

 Although Lind took care to ensure that the sailors in his six comparison groups were alike, he didn’t describe how he decided which sailors would receive which of the six treatments.
 There is only one way to ensure that treatment comparison groups are set up in such a way that they are similar in all the ways that matter, known and unknown.
 This is by using some form of chance process to assemble treatment comparison groups, so avoiding biased selection for different treatments before starting treatment.

-Casting or drawing lots is a time-honoured way of making fair decisions (Silverman and Chalmers 2002).
-These methods help to ensure that comparison groups are not composed of different types of people.
+Casting or drawing lots is a time-honoured way of making fair decisions (Silverman and Chalmers 2002), and when used in tests of treatments, these methods help to ensure that comparison groups are composed of similar types of people.
 Known and measured factors of importance, like age, can be checked.
 However unmeasured factors that may influence recovery from illness, such as diet, occupation, and anxiety, can be expected to balance out on average.
 If you would like to see how random allocation generates similar groups of people (click here for a demonstration).

 Avoiding biased losses from treatment comparison groups

-After taking the trouble to ensure that treatment comparison groups are assembled in ways that ensure that like will be compared with like, it is important to avoid bias being introduced as a result of selective withdrawal of patients from the comparison groups.
+After taking the trouble to ensure that treatment comparison groups are assembled in ways that ensure that like will be compared with like, it is important to avoid bias being introduced by selective withdrawal of patients from the comparison groups.
 As far as possible, group similarity should be maintained by ensuring that all the people allocated to the treatment comparison groups are followed up and included in the main analysis of the test results – a so-called ‘intention-to-treat’ analysis (Bell 1941).

 Failure to do this can result in unfair tests of treatments.
 Take, for example, two very different ways of treating people experiencing dizzy spells because of partially blocked blood vessels supplying their brains.
-Treatment for this condition can be important because people experiencing dizzy spells for this reason are at increased risk of suffering a stroke, which may leave them disabled, or even kill them.
+Treatment for this condition can be important because people experiencing dizzy spells are at increased risk of suffering a stroke.
 One of the treatments for the dizzy spells involves taking aspirin to stop the blockage getting worse; the other involves a surgical operation to try to remove the blockage in the blood vessel.

 The principal comparison (in trials) must be based, as far as possible, on all the people assigned to receive each of the treatments compared, without exceptions, and in the groups to which they were originally assigned.
 If this principle is not observed, people may receive biased information about the overall effects of treatments.